K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 NodeJS uses Google V8 Javascript Engine &mdash; its architecture is event driven and the I/O can be asynchronous, which is ideal for building ***scalable*** and performant Web applications.
 The framework allows you to create additional libraries and then these can be shared and managed using the **Node Package Manager** (or **NPM**).

-To install NodeJS, download files from [the official site for stable version](https://nodejs.org/en/download/stable).
+To install NodeJS, download files for all OSs from [the official site for stable version](https://nodejs.org/en/download).

 #### Common JavaScript Functions